 The political origin of feminism probably originated from philosophy of the Age of Enlightenment and its offspring, the French Revolution, which had the famous calling cry – “Liberty, Equality and Fraternity.”

 The earliest organized women’s movement convention in America was held in Seneca Falls, New York in July, 1848.
 An estimated 300 women and men attended the two-day event.
 The convention agreed on a “Declaration of Sentiments” which included a list of grievances, the major one demanded women’s right to vote.
-This convention was followed two weeks later by the Rochester Women’s Rights Convention.
-It was the first such convention to be chaired by a woman – thought to be a big deal at the time.
-There was a third convention in 1850, the Ohio Women’s Convention at Salem.
-It was the first statewide women’s convention for women’s rights.
-The first in a series of national women’s rights conventions was held in Worchester, Massachusetts, the next year.
+The next convention was in 1850, the Ohio Women’s Convention at Salem but it was statewide women’s convention, albeit the first outside of New York.
+That though invigorated the leaders and the first national women’s rights convention was held in Worcester, Massachusetts, later that same year.

 The astrological correlation with this period was a rare, epochal triple conjunction of Saturn, Uranus and Pluto which occurred in the degree span from 28 Aries to 4 Taurus.